 Optical instruments are the devices that process light waves to enhance an image for a more clear view.
 The use of optical instruments, such as a magnifying lens or any complicated device like a microscope or telescope, usually makes things bigger and helps us see in a more detailed manner.
 The use of converging lenses makes things appear larger, and on the other hand, diverging lenses always give smaller images.

-While using a converging lens, it’s important to remember the rules of thumb.
-And the first rules is, if any object is very far away, the image will be tiny and very close to the focal point.
-While the object moves towards the lens, the image moves out from the focal point and grows.
-The image and object are of the same size when object is placed at 2F which twice the focal distance from the lens.
-While moving the object from 2F towards the focal length (F), the image keeps moving out from the lens and grows till it goes to infinity.
-As the object moves closer to the lens, the image steadily moves towards the lens from minus infinity and gives you smaller the closer the object is to lens.
+While using a converging lens, it’s important to remember that if an object is at a larger distance then the image is diminished and will be very nearer to the focal point.
+While the object keeps on moving in the direction of the lens, the image moves beyond the focal point and enlarges.
+When the object is placed at 2F, which is two times the focal distance from the lens, the image and object become of the same size.
+When the object moves from 2F towards the focal point (F), its image keeps moving out of the lens and enlarges till it goes to infinity when the object reaches the focal point, F. As the object moves closer to the lens, the image moves in the direction of the lens from negative infinity and gets smaller when the object gets closer to the lens.

-As we use telescope to look an object that is very far away, therefore, a telescope needs at least two lenses.
-The first lens forms a small image which is close to its focal point.
-This device is designed in a way so that real and inverted image formed by the first lens is just a little closer to the second lens than its focal length.
-WIth the help of a magnifying glass, we gets a magnified virtual image.
-The final image then inverted and compared to the original object.
+As we use a telescope to view an object that is in a very distant place, a telescope needs at least two lenses.
+The first lens forms a diminished image that is nearer to its focal point.
+This device is designed in a way so that the real and inverted image formed by the first lens is just nearer to the second lens than its focal length.
+With the help of a magnifying glass, we get an enlarged image that is virtual.
+The final image is then inverted with respect to the object.
 This doesn’t really matter with the astronomical telescope.
-If you want to look something on the earth, you usually want an upright image which can be obtained with the help of a third lens.
+While observing an object that is on earth, we usually prefer a straight image that is obtained using the third lens.